wds4/DCoSL/bounties/curatedLists/phase1/userExperience.md

 The list of seed users will depend upon which list is selected.

-The options for seed user will consist of all users who have either authored (rater), or are the subject of (ratee), endorsements (whether for or against) as Curators of that particulat list. (kind 39901 event, with `ratingTemplateSlug`: `nostrCuratedListsCuratorEndorsement`, as per [this explainer](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1/pgaFunctionality.md)) In addition, the visitor should have the ability to add any arbitrary npub as seed user.
+The options for seed user will consist of all users who have either authored (rater), or are the subject of (ratee), endorsements (whether for or against) as Curators of that particulat list.
+Thus, the seed user list will be composed of all pubkeys listed as either rater or ratee of a kind 39901 event, with `ratingTemplateSlug`: `nostrCuratedListsCuratorEndorsement`, as per [this explainer](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1/pgaFunctionality.md).
+In addition, the visitor should have the ability to add any arbitrary npub as seed user.

+Once the seed user is selected, the site should display basic user profile information.

+When deciding how to arrange the data on the page, keep in mind that the main thrust of phase 2 will be for visitors to the website to observe that changing seed user results in the list items being sorted differently into the accepted, rejected, or pending bins.
+So perhaps put the seed user selector above the list of items? ...
+These are design questions, not my forte!
+The way I've arranged things in the desktop app is perhaps too cluttered.

 An idea to consider to make the UX cleaner is to make the seed user panel invisible if a list has not yet been selected.
 This will help direct attention of the website visitor to the first task, which is list selection.